Create an Airwallex account today

 Charge cards, on the other hand, offer deferred payment and greater purchasing power as long as the full balance is paid monthly.
 They allow businesses to spend on a line of credit and repay the balance after the expenditures are incurred, making them ideal for managing larger expenses.
 Additionally, charge cards often come with robust reward programs tailored for businesses or frequent travellers, such as points and cashback.

-In particular, the benefits of the Airwallex Borderless Card include:
+In particular, the benefits of Airwallex Corporate Cards include:

 Sign up for your Business Account